 - a.
 Exterior lighting plan at parking areas, main entry, exterior exit doors, courtyards, and any at-grade areas used by residents. - b.
-Durable perimeter fence details.
-(Project teams may describe the perimeter fence as "steel perimeter fence to meet the LACDA's CPTED requirements.") - c.
-Note on plans that building will be pre-wired for closed-circuit surveillance cameras in parking areas, main entries, exterior exit doors, and common areas not directly adjacent to regularly occupied rooms. - 15.
+Durable perimeter fence details consistent with LACDA's CPTED requirements. - c.
+Note on plans that building will be pre-wired for closed-circuit surveillance cameras in parking areas, main entries, exterior exit doors, and common areas not directly adjacent to regularly occupied rooms. - 16.
 Title 24 Energy Compliance Reporting (rehabilitation projects only) that includes: - a.
 A Title 24 energy report submitted for plan check, prepared by a CEA-certified professional, including reports CF-1R or PERF-1, ECON-1, and UTIL-1, in pdf format. - b.
-Energy efficiency program application information that may require coordination of energy modeling reporting. - 16.
+Energy efficiency program application information that may require coordination of energy modeling reporting. - 17.
 Requirements for accessibility reporting, to be completed by an independent third-party California CASp: - a.
 The report must indicate that the plans have been reviewed at design development phase, or later, for compliance with all applicable accessibility standards, including, but not limited to the 2010 ADA Standards, Chapter 11(B) of the CBC, Section 504 of the Rehabilitation Act (as per HUD Document Deeming Notice 29671 dated May 23, 2014), and the Fair Housing Act.
 The report shall also specifically address and confirm conformance with Universal Design features if those are to be included in the project per Section III B of the Architectural Design Requirements.
-The report shall list: - The owner's sources of funding; - The accessibility standards triggered by each source of funding; - The units that will meet the mobility accessible unit criteria (A minimum of 10% of units, by unit bedroom number and type, to be distributed throughout the project consistent with 24 CFR Section 8.26 with at least one mobility unit per unit type); - The units that will meet the communication feature accessible unit criteria (A minimum of 4% of units, by unit bedroom number and type, to be distributed throughout the project consistent with 24 CFR Section 8.26 with at least one communication feature unit per unit type); - The total number of parking spaces provided; - The total number of accessible parking spaces; - The mandatory measures from the NOFA Architectural Design Requirements; and - The mandatory measures from the LACDA's Fair Housing and Accessibility Requirements. - b.
+The report shall list: - The owner's sources of funding; - The accessibility standards triggered by each source of funding; - The units that will meet the mobility accessible unit requirements: - The units that will meet the communication feature accessible unit requirements; - The total number of parking spaces provided; - The total number of accessible parking spaces; - The mandatory measures from the NOFA Architectural Design Requirements; and - The mandatory measures from the LACDA's Fair Housing and Accessibility Requirements. - b.
 At each review phase, the CASp consultant's report shall also include a description of the CASp's involvement in the design development and any elements that are out of compliance at the time of the review.
-The project developer shall include a statement outlining how any deficiencies identified by the CASp consultant will be addressed prior to the start of construction.
-The LACDA reserves the right to request backup documentation from the project's CASp consultant.

-- A determination that the project complies with all accessibility requirements, or if not, discrepancies are noted. - d.
+The project sponsor shall include a statement outlining how any deficiencies identified by the CASp consultant will be addressed prior to the start of construction.
+The LACDA reserves the right to request backup documentation from the project's CASp consultant. - c.
+A determination that the project complies with all accessibility requirements, or if not, discrepancies are noted. - d.
 An inspection report by an independent third party CASp will also be required at the rough framing stage of construction (before sign-off by the building inspector) and at the end of construction.
 The report shall list the items indicated in item "a" above and shall include a description of any element out of compliance.

 Development teams will be required to submit a plan to correct out of compliance elements.

-17. Other Documentation:
+18. Other Documentation: